 Historical comparisons offer little comfort to either party.
 The Liberal-SDP Alliance reached 50 per cent in opinion polls during the early 1980s, but Britain's first-past-the-post electoral system ensured Margaret Thatcher's Conservatives retained power despite winning just 42 per cent of the vote in 1983.
 Whether Reform can translate polling strength into Parliamentary seats remains the critical question—one that depends heavily on whether this represents a temporary protest vote or a genuine political realignment.

 The Green Party's strong showing at 19 per cent adds another dimension to Labour's predicament, suggesting the government is haemorrhaging support on both flanks: economically anxious voters drifting to Reform, whilst environmentally conscious and younger voters defect to the Greens.
-This two-front erosion recalls the difficulties faced by Gordon Brown's government in 2010, though Labour then maintained support well above current levels.
+This two-front erosion recalls the difficulties faced by 's government in 2010, though Labour then maintained support well above current levels.